tweissin/intellij-sftp/README.md

 Then go to IntelliJ > Preferences > Plugins > Install Plugin From Disk > and choose the ZIP file.
 You will be prompted to restart after installing it.

+After installing it, configure it using the Preferences page.

 Improvements to make:
 =====================